NAMAN3342/project-neuro/README.md

 ## Usage

-1. Upload the Arduino code (`arduino_3channel_eeg.ino`) to your board
+1. Upload the firmware (`firmware_source.c`) to your board
-2. Connect your EEG sensors to pins **A0, A1, and A2**
+2. Connect your EEG sensors to inputs **1, 2, and 3**
 3. Place electrodes on your head according to recommended positions
 4. Open the web app in a supported browser
-5. Click "Connect to Arduino"
+5. Click "Connect to Device"
-6. Select your Arduino's COM port from the dialog
+6. Select your Device's COM port from the dialog
 7. Use the channel selector buttons to switch between channels
 8. Watch real-time 3-channel brainwave analysis!